-The Company is committed to executing on its operating plan and further reducing its leverage and, as such, continues its review and evaluation of strategic alternatives available to the Company that are in line with the Company's strategic direction.
-The Company retained a financial adviser to explore strategic opportunities, including divesting existing businesses and other noncore assets and recapitalization of the balance sheet through the issuance of additional equity, convertible debt or subordinated debt.
+The Company is committed to executing on its operating plan and further reducing its leverage and, as such, continues to pursue strategic opportunities, including the completion of the divestiture of existing businesses and other non-core assets, the recapitalization of the balance sheet through the issuance of additional equity, convertible debt or subordinated debt and strategic acquisitions within its core business.
 All strategic alternatives being considered by the Company will be focused on further deleveraging the balance sheet and maximizing shareholder value.